dhadfieldmenell/tampy/README.md

 The first part is of the form `Objects: ...`; everything on this line is of the form `ObjectType (name {insert name})` and will list EVERY object and symbol the planner will have access to.
 Semicolons delimit separate objects and the end of this line must be two new lines `\n\n`

-The next part is of the form `Init: ...`; everything on this line is of the form `(attribute objectname value)` and specifies the initial value of every attribute for every object.
+The next part is of the form `Init: ...`; everything in this part is of the form `(attribute objectname value)` and specifies the initial value of every attribute for every object.

 `(pose can0 [0,0])` for example specifies that the initial pose of `can0` will be at `[0,0]`